|Club||Jamie Stack||South Jersey Rowing Club||Pennsauken||-|

 Agenda committee member,

 Jewish Culture Club member (as an ally.
-I am the only non-Jewish member),
+I am one of the few non-Jewish members),

 Received the Douglas Searle Poetry Award and was the only underclassman to be awarded at all in 2019,